solita/sv-security-scans-02/2023-02-26-venture-not-all-eggs.md

 the secret.
 Even though 'secret sharing' was coined in 1979, long before any social networks, maybe 'partition/distribute/split/divide' a secret would be a better term than to 'share' a secret.
-Just keep in mind this sense of 'sharing a secret' in this blog.
+Just keep in mind this meaning of 'sharing a secret' in this blog.